Downloading content for offline mode

 • Who and where are the vulnerable people?

-• How many houses have insect screens on the windows and doors?
+• How common is it for people to live in houses with insect screens on windows and doors?

 • Have the authorities established a vector control programme?